 Surgical technologists in Los Angeles can work in any number of work environments, from some of the biggest hospitals on the cutting-edge of technology, to a family practice in the suburbs.
 They could even work in dentists’ offices or a plastic surgery firm.
 There is no shortage of need for surgical technologists in Los Angeles.

 According to the Bureau of Labor Statistics, those surgical technologists working in southern California, or Los Angeles more specifically, tend to make a little more than the national average for this occupation.
-The average annual income for a surgical technician there is just over $44,000, and that salary can jump to over $58,000 depending on your on-the-job experience and overall education.
+The average annual income for a surgical technician there is just over $50,000.
 Because of the big boom in this industry, annual salaries are expected to rise slightly over the next decade.
+(Figures courtesy of the U.S. Department of Labor’s Occupational Employment & Wages database.)

 The first place to stop for financial aid for any continuing education endeavor is the Free Application for Federal Student Aid.
 This application can be filled out online and depending on where you are located, what kind of school you are attending, and your income, the Federal government may offer low interest loans, scholarships, or Pell Grants to help cover the cost of a higher education.
 The next stop will be the potential school’s financial aid office where they can offer more information on loans and scholarship that you may qualify for.